Cratloe: Transport

+Bus Éireann route 317, from Ennis to Limerick, serves Cratloe.

-The largest road that passes through Cratloe is the N18 national primary road that connects Limerick and Galway.
-The road splits in two at Cratloe, with one direction going towards Limerick and the other bypassing the city via the Limerick Tunnel, changing into the M7 motorway to Dublin just outside the City.
-The R462 regional road, which begins as the Cratloe exit from the N18, connects the towns of Sixmilebridge and Tulla and the villages of Kilkishen and Kilmurry to Limerick.
-Shannon Airport and the Shannon Free Zone are located just 15 km away from the village.
+The N18 national primary road, that connects Limerick and Galway, bypasses the town.
+The road splits in two south of Cratloe, with one direction going towards Limerick proper and the other bypassing the city via the Limerick Tunnel just outside the city.

+The R462 regional road, which begins at the Cratloe exit from the N18, connects the towns of Sixmilebridge and Tulla and the villages of Kilkishen and Kilmurry to Limerick.

+Shannon Airport and the Shannon Free Zone are located 15 km away from the village.

 The railway line from Limerick to Ennis also passes through the village, although the station remains closed at present.
 Cratloe railway station opened on 17 January 1859, but finally closed on 17 June 1963.
 As of 2008 it was hoped, with the re-opening of the Western Railway Corridor in 2010, that Cratloe Station would again be operational in the future.
-As of 2023, the station is still closed.
+As of 2023, the station is still closed and used as a private dwelling.

 Education

 The local primary school is St. Johns National School, located just across the road from Cratloe Church.
 There were two previous schools before this school was built in 1980, the first one was built in 1849 and is now the local community hall and the second was built in 1965 and is now a small shopping area.
-Both these schools were built because of the expanding population and the present school, St. Johns, is now applying for an extension.
-Approximately 280 pupils attend the school.
+Both these schools were built because of the expanding population.
+The present school, St. Johns National School, had an enrollment of 285 pupils as of 2023.